 Shopping for dining chairs can feel like a long, unending journey.
 Why is it so hard?
 Because you’re not just choosing one, but two, four, six or eight?
 Because you probably won’t get new ones for a decade?
-Or because now, after the government’s latest announcement, that you’re going to be spending the best part of six months on it?
-That’s unless your HR has sent you on your merry way with a cheque for that ever elusive thing: an attractive office chair.
+Or because now, after the government’s latest announcement, you’re going to be spending the best part of six months on it?
+That’s unless your work's HR has sent you a cheque to find that ever elusive thing: an attractive office chair.
 Lucky you, godspeed.
-Mine are old school Ercol and although I love their shape and form, they really do feel like you’re sitting on the road.
+Mine are old school Ercol and although I love their colour and shape, they really do feel like you’re sitting on the road.
 It’s a fact confirmed by guests at dinner parties who migrate to the squidgy sofa, the second the last knife and fork meet.

 If you’re struggling to land on one (I don’t blame you), mix-and-match, but be careful you don’t veer into jumble sale territory.
 It’s avoidable simply by ensuring there’s one common denominator, be it shape, material or size.
 An old church chair next to a plastic bucket-bottomed Eames Eiffel… er, no.